romanbrancato/CameraXProject/index.md

             }
         }, ContextCompat.getMainExecutor(this))
  ```
+ *Next Code blocks are referenced from the [Official CameraX CodeLabs](https://developer.android.com/codelabs/camerax-getting-started#0)*

  Functionality for ImageCapture and VideoCapture must still be implemented by doing the following

- Next Code blocks are referenced from the [Official CameraX CodeLabs](https://developer.android.com/codelabs/camerax-getting-started#0)
+ When the imageCapture button is pressed, an image is saved to the defined location, name, and timestamp in the created MediaStore entry

- This defines what happens when the imageCapture button is pressed.
-This is to be added into the takePhoto(){} block
+ This is to be added into the takePhoto(){} block:
 ```
 // Get a stable reference of the modifiable image capture use case val imageCapture = imageCapture ?: return